 Keep in mind that not all Chow coats are the same, though they all do have double coats.
 Some have a smooth coat while others have a more rough coat.
 However, rough-coated Chow Chows are a lot more common, but will shed just as much.

 Likewise, when spring has arrived, the Chow Chow will go through heavy seasonal shedding once again.
-This time, they’ll shed their thick winter coats in preparation for growing out a much lighter summer coat.
-Thick coats during summer just doesn’t make sense.
+This time, they’ll shed their thick winter coats in preparation for growing out a lighter summer coat.
+The thick coats during summer just doesn’t make sense.

 Chows lose copious amounts of fur twice yearly.
 You will need to buy some grooming tools and spend a minimum of 1 hour a week keeping Pepper brushed out.– Auddymay (chowchow.org)